-Mabo Day is marked annually on 3 June, commemorating Mer Island man Eddie Koiki Mabo and his succesful efforts to overturn the legal fiction of terra nullius, or ‘land belonging to no-one’.
+Mabo Day is marked annually on 3 June.
+It commemorates Mer Island man Eddie Koiki Mabo and his successful efforts to overturn the legal fiction of terra nullius, or ‘land belonging to no-one’.

 Despite the fact that Aboriginal and Torres Strait Islander peoples occupied the land, spoke their own languages and had their own laws and customs before the British arrived in 1788, ‘Terra nullis’ was an attempt to give ‘legitimacy’ for the British and Australian governments to allow the dispossession of all Indigenous peoples of their land.

 Aboriginal and Torres Strait Islander people also had – and continue to have – a strong connection to ‘Country’ – the Australian land.

 Why is it significant?

 The Mabo case was heard over ten years, starting in the Queensland Supreme Court and progressed through to the High Court of Australia.

 Following the Mabo decision, Australia’s Federal Parliament passed the Native Title Act 1993 which established a legal framework for native title claims throughout Australia by Aboriginal and Torres Strait Islander peoples.